ortus-docs/cbsecurity-docs/jwt/jwt-services.md

 ### NGINX

-The following configuration may be applied to NGINX `http` and `location` blocks to allow for the presence of tokens in both the request and response headers:
+The following configuration may be applied to the main NGINX `http` configuration block to allow for the presence of tokens in both the request and response headers:

 ```
 http {